 “The reason all these [preemption] bills are being filed is [state legislators are] in a state of shock, because the people of Denton conducted an electoral revolution and passed this [fracking ban], and now they are reeling from it,” Burnam said.

 Dentonites and other North Texans living on top of the Barnett Shale formation are fighting a state and industry attack on their right to determine what’s best for their communities.
 They point out the hypocrisy of conservative lawmakers in Austin who rail against so-called big government at the federal level while simultaneously attempting to strip small municipal governments of their power.

 The grassroots activists have also been quick to point out conservative lawmakers’ duplicity when it comes to property rights.
 They have largely framed their arguments at the state Capitol in those terms because state representatives often ignore other valuable environmental and health concerns.

 “The whole ALEC team, led by Phil King, is more considerate of the property rights of corporations than they are the property rights of homeowners and individuals, and this is what this battle is really about, because in Texas, the overriding law is deferential treatment to the subsurface mineral right owners over the surface homeowners,” Burnam said.

-This contradiction was front-and-center during anti-fracking activists’ meeting with Sen. Craig Estes about the bill he introduced, which mandates that cities compensate mineral owners if they pass regulations that cut into potential mineral profits.
+This contradiction was front and center during anti-fracking activists’ meeting with State Senator Craig Estes about the bill he introduced, which mandates that cities compensate mineral owners if they pass regulations that cut into potential mineral profits.